«list» Component Type

 As you can see here, phones and emails lists share almost the same layout.

-Since SmarkForm work just over the DOM, you can use your preferred HTML templating system.
+Since SmarkForm works just over the DOM, you can use your preferred HTML templating system.
 For instance, here you can see a similar mixin implemented whith Pug templates.

 Also it is planned to implement a mixin feature allowing to create SmarkForm components from SmarkForm html code.